Postgraduate study in Architecture

 What can you study in Architecture?

+Take your architectural knowledge to the next level with a postgraduate qualification.
 Depending on your career aspirations, you can choose to complete a recognised professional masters programme, or undertake a more research-oriented degree.

 Because the built environment fields operate collaboratively, we offer combined masters qualifications that help you prepare for the multidisciplinary nature of modern practice.
 This gives you the skills and knowledge of two masters qualifications in less time than it would take you to complete them separately.